GP ADHD Prescribing in South Australia

 How It Works for Patients in SA

-While reforms are being finalised, here's how SA patients can access ADHD assessment and treatment.
+Here's how SA patients can access ADHD assessment and treatment through a trained GP.

 Get Assessed